-North Cell inactive since 2021 Risk assessment performed on this structure in 2021.
+North Cell inactive since 2021

+Risk assessment performed on this structure in 2021.

+Design Factor of Safety in Appendix B

 Figure 3-3: Typical Cross-section of Saddle Dam 1

 3.2.2 Saddle Dam 2 - North Cell

 Saddle Dam 2 is located along the western side of the TSF and connects to the western corner of Stormwater Dike.
 Along with Saddle Dam 1, it forms one of the perimeter structures of the TSF's North Cell which retains tailings and supernatant fluid during the operation of the TSF.
 Saddle Dam 2 crosses a depression between the northwestern arm of Second Portage Lake and Third Portage Lake.
 Its construction and design is similar to Saddle Dam 1.
 Saddle Dam 2 has a maximum height of about 10 m and a crest length of 460 m.